-The group uses a number of modelling tools to monitor its exposures against the agreed risk appetite set and to simulate catastrophe losses in order to measure the effectiveness of its reinsurance programmes.
+A number of modelling tools to monitor its exposures against the agreed risk appetite set and to simulate catastrophe losses in order to measure the effectiveness of its reinsurance programmes.
 Stress and scenario tests are also run using these models.
-The range of scenarios considered includes natural catastrophe, cyber, marine, liability, political, terrorism and war events.
+The range of scenarios considered includes natural catastrophe, cyber, marine, liability, political, terrorism and war events as applicable.

 One of the largest types of event exposure relates to natural catastrophe events such as windstorm or earthquake.
-Where possible the group measures geographic accumulations and uses its knowledge of the business, historical loss behaviour and commercial catastrophe modelling software to assess the expected range of losses at different return periods.
+Where possible we measure geographic accumulations and uses its knowledge of the business, historical loss behaviour and commercial catastrophe modelling software to assess the expected range of losses at different return periods.
 Upon application of the reinsurance coverage purchased, the key gross and net exposures are calculated on the basis of extreme events at a range of return periods.

-The group's catastrophe risk appetite is set by the Beazley plc board and the business plans of each team are determined within these parameters.
+The Beazley Insurance dac board establishes the catastrophe risk appetite and the business plans of each team are determined within these parameters.
 The Beazley plc board may adjust these limits over time as conditions change.
-In 2017 the group operated to a catastrophe risk appetite for a probabilistic 1-in-250 years US event of \$278.0m (2016: \$309.0m) net of reinsurance.
+In 2018 Beazley Insurance dac operated to a catastrophe risk appetite for a probabilistic 1-in-250 years US event of \$312.0m net of reinsurance (2017: \$278.0m).

-The group also has exposure to man-made claim aggregations, such as those arising from terrorism and data breach events.
-Beazley chooses to underwrite data breach insurance within the specialty lines division using our team of specialist underwriters, claims managers and data breach services managers.
-Other than for data breach, Beazley's preference is to exclude cyber exposure where possible.
+Beazley Insurance dac also has exposure to man-made claim aggregations, such as those arising from terrorism and data breach events.
+Beazley Insurance dac chooses to underwrite data breach insurance within the specialty lines division using our team of specialist underwriters, claims managers and data breach services managers.
+Other than for data breach, Beazley Insurance dac's preference is to exclude cyber exposure where possible.

-To manage the potential exposure, the Beazley plc board has established a risk budget for the aggregation of data breach related claims which is monitored by reference to the largest of the RDSs that have been developed internally.
+To manage the potential exposure, the board has established a risk budget for the aggregation of data breach related claims which is monitored by reference to the largest of the RDSs that have been developed internally.
 These scenarios have been peer reviewed by an external technical expert and include the failure of a data aggregator, the failure of a shared hardware or software platform, the failure of a cloud provider and a ransomware event.
 Whilst it is not possible to be precise, as there is sparse data on actual aggregated events, these severe scenarios are expected to be very infrequent.
-The largest RDS is currently lower than the exposure to the Lloyd's prescribed natural catastrophe events listed above for the group as at 31 December 2017.
-However, the cost of these scenarios will increase as Beazley continues to grow its data breach product.
+The largest RDS is currently lower than the natural catastrophe exposure described.
+However, the cost of these scenarios will increase as we continues to grow the data breach product.
 The clash reinsurance programme that protects the specialty lines account would partially mitigate the cost of most, but not all, data breach catastrophes.

 The RDSs monitor both data breach and property damage related cyber exposure.
-Given Beazley's risk profile, the quantum from the data breach scenarios is larger than any of the cyber property damage related scenarios.
+Given Beazley Insurance dac's risk profile, the quantum from the data breach scenarios is larger than any of the cyber property damage related scenarios.